The translation of this document is outdated.

 February 2005; 17 July 2008]

-any issue that is under the supervision of the relevant local
+under the supervision of the relevant local government; in

-government; in addition, only city or municipality councils
+addition, only councils may:

 1) approve local government by-laws;